vechain/vechain-docs/how-to-contribute.md

 1. Fork the project.
 2. Create a topic branch from `master`.
-3. Make some commits to improve the project.
+3. Make some commits to improve the project. **Please make sure that if you are creating a new page/section you update the summary.md file or the navbar will not be updated and the new page/section will not be visible.**
 4. Push this branch to your GitHub project.
 5. Open a Pull Request on GitHub.
 6. Discuss, and optionally continue committing.